buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 RBAC can be applied at the namespace level and will give admins more granularity and control over the services deployed to namespaces under their control.

 For the purposes of this project - DMR and CentOps should reside in their own namespaces ('byk-dmr' and 'byk-centops', for instance) .
-Hosted bots *could* reside in a shared 'bots' namespace as they may have similar access patters and permissions (unless hosted bots have special security considerations)
+Hosted bots *could* reside in a shared 'bots' namespace as they may have similar access patterns and permissions (unless hosted bots have special security considerations)

 ### Specify memory and CPU quotas